trackship/trackship-for-woocommerce/readme.txt

 == How does it work? ==
 Once you add tracking information to Orders using a Shipment tracking plugin, the shipment details will be sent to track on TrackShip that will auto-track the shipments and proactively update your orders whenever there is an update in the shipment status until the shipments are delivered to your customers.

-== Why TrackShip is the best Order Tracking Solution for WooCommerce? == TrackShip is easy to set up, it seamlessly integrates into the WordPress admin and most of its features are managed inside the WordPress admin.
-Unlike its alternatives like AfterShip, 17track, ParcelPanell and other shipment tracking platforms, TrackShip provide a fully customizerble tracking iexperience, more accurate tracking data and it does not require you to go to a different dashboard to monitor shipments and manage your tracking operations.
+== Why is TrackShip the best Order Tracking Solution for WooCommerce? == TrackShip is easy to set up and seamlessly integrates into the WordPress admin.
+Unlike its alternatives like AfterShip, 17track, ParcelPanel, ShipStation, and other shipment tracking platforms, TrackShip provides a fully customizable tracking experience, more accurate tracking data, and it does not require you to go to a different dashboard to monitor shipments and manage your tracking operations.
+Most of its features are managed within the WordPress admin.

 == Documentation ==
 For more information, check out our [Documentation](https://docs.trackship.com/docs/trackship-for-woocommerce/)